 Play the Songs

 The Little Sisters of Hoboken have been invited to sing at the famed Hollywood Bowl.
-They are thrilled at the prospect until they arrive and realize that they were instead booked to perform at the Hollywood Bowl-A-Rama, a bowling alley with a cabaret lounge.
-When they hear that auditions are being held for a movie musical, “NUNSET BOULEVARD,” they recognize that landing a part in it would be a natural, although this also forces them to contemplate their true calling.
+They’re thrilled at the prospect– until they arrive and realize they’ve actually been booked at the Hollywood Bowl-A-Rama, a bowling alley with a cabaret lounge.
+When they hear about an audition for the new movie musical Nunset Boulevard, the Sisters fantasize about Hollywood stardom and question their life’s true calling.

 Video Sampler of Nunset Boulevard

 At the Hollywood Bowl-A-Rama, Sister Robert Anne and the musical director amuse the audience while the rest of the crew straightens out things with the management (“Welcome, Bienvenue”).
 The others arrive and they all sing their planned opening number (“Hello, Hollywood”).
 Sister Hubert wonders if their new show will have a plot; after all, they’ve done a lot of shows and they’ve never had one before (“The Plot.”)

 Reverend Mother introduces an audience quiz called “Sisters in the Cinema,” led by Sister Amnesia and Sister Mary Leo.
 Sister Mary Annette, the notorious nun puppet, appears and Reverend Mother forbids her to sing one of her filthy songs.
 Sister Mary Annette says she has no intention of performing; she’s in Hollywood for a screen test.
 Though Sister Leo hopes to be discovered, Sister Hubert explains how difficult it is to get into the movies (“The Silver Screen”).